IBM/SalesEnablement-VMware-L3/docs/VCF-Classic/Provisioning.md

     VCF for Classic supports several **Add-on services**.

-    For this demonstration, only 2 services will be selected.
-Sellers should familiarize themselves with all the additional services available in IBM Cloud for VMware portfolio.
+    For this demonstration, only 2 services are selected.
+Sellers should familiarize themselves with all the additional services available in the IBM Cloud for VMware portfolio.

     ???
-Note "Available add-on services as of September, 2024"
+Note "Available add-on services as of September  2024"

         === "Recommended services"